HagenSR/StatisticsDocumentation/docsrc/Estimation.rst

 Interval Estimation
 ===================

-Even the most efficient unbiased estimator is unlikely to estimate the pppulation parameter exactly.
+Even the most efficient unbiased estimator is unlikely to estimate the population parameter exactly.
 There are many situations in which it is preferable to determine an interval where we would expect to find the parameter.

 For a generalized population parameter θ an interval estimate is of the form: